mandroid6/mandroid6.github.io/about.md

 Hey there!
 I am Mandar Deshpande from Nagpur, India.
 A Visvesvaraya National Institute of Technology graduate in Electrical And Electronics Engineering, my research interests lie in machine learning with a focus on deep learning for vision tasks.

-Currently working as a Machine Learning Developer at Citi to solve NLP and CV use cases.
+Currently working as a Machine Learning Engineer at Citi to solve NLP and CV use cases.

 ## Past work/Research
 Mostly worked on my projects using Java and MATLAB(+Simulink), and have been working on machine learning since the 3rd year of college.